Achievable logoAchievable logo

 3. Cover up the answer choices and answer the question in your own words before looking at the answer choices so they don’t have a chance to confuse you.

-You might have recognized the above example as an inference question.
-Remember that an inference question won’t have an answer that is found directly in the passage.
-This is another clue that D is the only possible, correct answer.
-It is the only answer choice that forces you to infer something rather than to find the answer written on the page.
+You might have recognized the example above as an inference question.
+Remember: an inference question won’t have an answer stated directly in the passage.
+That’s another clue that D is the only possible correct answer here - it’s the only choice that requires you to infer rather than simply match words on the page.

 Test trap #2: Extreme words

-Be suspicious of extreme words in the answer choices.
-Reading answer choices will use words like “always, never, best, worst, etc.” which put a powerful restriction on that answer choice.
-If, for example, the passage says that Megan often goes for walks on Sundays, then an answer choice saying that Megan always goes for walks on Sundays would be false.
-It may sound right at first read, but it’s actually false.
+For example, if the passage says Megan often goes for walks on Sundays, then an answer choice claiming Megan always goes for walks on Sundays would be false.
+It may sound right at first, but the extreme word makes it too strong.

 To guard against the trap of extreme words: